Madahva/My-learning-area/Notes/Front-end/8) Next.js/Rendering.md

+The world of web development is filled with complexities, and understanding how rendering works in the context of Next.js is crucial.
+In this blog post, we'll delve into the intricacies of rendering, exploring different environments, strategies, and runtimes.

+### The Fundamentals

+Before we dive into the specifics of rendering in Next.js, it's essential to grasp three foundational web concepts:

+#### Rendering Environments

+The first concept to understand is the rendering environment.
+In web development, there are two primary environments where your application code can be executed: the **client** and the **server**.
+The client is essentially the user's web browser, responsible for requesting and rendering your application, while the server is a remote computer that stores and processes your application code, responding to client requests.

+Historically, web developers had to use different languages and frameworks when coding for the client and server.
+However, React, and platforms like Next.js, have changed the game by enabling developers to use the same language (JavaScript) and the same framework for both environments.

+This flexibility eliminates the need for context switching and allows developers to seamlessly write code for both the client and server.
+Nevertheless, it's important to note that each environment has its own capabilities and constraints, leading to differences in the code written for each.

+#### Request-Response Lifecycle

+Every web application follows a common Request-Response Lifecycle:

+1. **User Action:** The user interacts with the web application, triggering an action like clicking a link, submitting a form, or entering a URL.

+2. **HTTP Request:** The client sends an HTTP request to the server, specifying what resources it needs and the HTTP method to use.

+3. **Server:** The server processes the request, which may involve routing, fetching data, and more.

+4. **HTTP Response:** After processing, the server sends back an HTTP response containing a status code and the requested resources (e.g., HTML, CSS, JavaScript).

+5. **Client:** The client parses the received resources and renders the user interface.

+6. **User Action:** With the user interface now displayed, the user can interact with the application, initiating the process again.

+Understanding where to split the work in this lifecycle and where to place the Network Boundary is essential when building hybrid web applications.

+#### Network Boundary

+The Network Boundary is a conceptual line that separates different environments in web development, such as the client and server.
+In React, you have the flexibility to decide where this boundary should be placed based on your application's needs.

+Behind the scenes, your application is divided into two parts: the **client module graph** and the **server module graph**.
+The server module graph includes components rendered on the server, while the client module graph contains components rendered on the client.
+These module graphs visually represent how files in your application depend on each other.

+To define this boundary in React, you can use the `"use client"` and `"use server"` conventions, which inform React about where specific computational work should occur.

+### Building Hybrid Applications

+When developing in these environments, it's helpful to visualize the flow of your application code as unidirectional, flowing from the server to the client during a response.
+If you need to access the server from the client, you initiate a new request rather than reusing an existing one.
+This approach simplifies the decision-making process regarding where to render components and where to place the Network Boundary.

+In practice, this unidirectional model encourages developers to consider what should be executed on the server before making the application interactive on the client.
+This concept becomes even clearer when exploring how you can interleave client and server components within the same component tree.

+Understanding these fundamental concepts of rendering, request-response lifecycles, and network boundaries is crucial for harnessing the power of React and Next.js effectively.
+Stay tuned for deeper insights into server and client components in Next.js as we continue to explore this fascinating world of web development.

+---

 ## Rendering

 By default, Next.js pre-renders every page.
 This means that Next.js _generates HTML for each page in advance_, instead of having it all done by client-side JavaScript.
 Pre-rendering can result in better performance and [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization).